Morgantown, West Virginia: Transportation

-Public transit

-Most of Morgantown is accessible by Mountain Line Transit Authority bus system.
+Major roadways in the city include Interstate 79, Interstate 68, U.S. Highway 19, U.S. Highway 119, West Virginia Route 7, and West Virginia Route 705.
+The West Run Expressway is a proposed route that would bypass the city to the northeast.
+Most of Morgantown is accessible by the Mountain Line Transit Authority bus system.
 Most service operates Monday-Saturday from 7 a.m. to 6 p.m. with a very limited service operating on Sunday during the WVU school year.
 Mountain Line's Grey Line bus operates every day of the year between Clarksburg, West Virginia and Pittsburgh International Airport.
 Morgantown also has the Morgantown Personal Rapid Transit (PRT) system.
 The system has five stations (Walnut, Beechurst, Engineering, Towers, and Medical) covering 8.65 mi.

-Air

 Morgantown Municipal Airport is one of West Virginia's few commercial airports.
 It is approximately 3 mi northeast of the downtown along U.S. Route 119.
 North Central West Virginia Airport is about 35 miles away by road, and Pittsburgh International Airport is about 80 miles away.

-Rail

 The only active rail line near Morgantown is owned by Norfolk Southern with CSX trackage rights and serves a mine northwest of Rivesville, West Virginia.
 Coal is the major commodity, with a train serving local chemical industries such as Tanner and Addivant (formerly Chemtura) that require tank cars.
 These are trucked in and then loaded onto high side gondolas or bulkhead flat cars.
 Conrail was split by Norfolk Southern and CSX in 1999.
 CSX pays for half of the cost of maintenance for the line.
-CSX uses it mostly to bring trains from Grafton to load at Consol's Bailey Mine and for direct access to Pittsburgh, Pennsylvania.
+CSX uses it mostly to bring trains from Grafton to load at Consol's Bailey Mine and for direct access to Pittsburgh.

-River

 Morgantown relies heavily on the Monongahela River for shipping coal and other products.
 The river is fully navigable from its mouth at the Ohio River in Pittsburgh, past Morgantown upstream to Fairmont.
-Morgantown Lock and Dam, in the southern part of the city, helps provide a continuous pool heading upstream towards the Hildebrand Lock and Dam.
+The Morgantown Lock and Dam, in the southern part of the city, helps provide a continuous pool heading upstream towards the Hildebrand Lock and Dam.
 Point Marion Lock and Dam, the next downstream dam, is responsible for most of the river's pool in Morgantown.